Transfer Military College Credit: CLEP

 - Applied Technology

-Students must submit an official CLEP score report or have one mailed to the University Registrar Department to be evaluated for potential proficiency credit award.
+Students must submit an official CLEP score report or have one mailed to the University Registrar to be evaluated for potential proficiency credit.
 CLEP examinations can be taken an unlimited number of times; however, if a test is failed, a student must wait six months before the same test can be retaken.
-If successfully completed, proficiency credit (designated by a grade of “PR”) may be awarded for the respective course.
+If successfully completed, proficiency credit (designated by a grade of “PR”) may be awarded at AIU for the respective course.

 How much do CLEP exams cost?